facebook pixel Skip to Main Content

 1. If “deny admission” is recommended, the Graduate Programs Director prepares a denial memo (to the Graduate School, addressing perceived deficiencies)

-2. If “accept, pending approval of potential mentor” is recommended, the file is forwarded for evaluation to Biology faculty members listed on the application and identified by the Graduate Committee potential mentors for the prospective student.
-The Graduate Programs Director will make every effort to identify an acceptable mentor for high quality prospective students.
+2. If “accept, pending approval of potential mentor” is recommended, the file is forwarded for evaluation to Biology faculty members listed on the application and identified by the Graduate Committee as potential mentors for the prospective student.
+The Graduate Programs Director will make every effort to identify an acceptable mentor for high-quality prospective students.
 If the Graduate Committee recommends Biology-specific admission or performance requirements or conditions, these will be noted in the Acceptance Letter (see below) and must be listed on the student’s initial and final program of study

 2. Each Biology faculty member listed as a potential member by the student (or by the Graduate Committee) will evaluate the file, to which a “potential mentor form” has been attached.